5 Tips to Help Businesses Avoid Unfair Dismissal Claims

 What is Unfair Dismissal?

-If an employer does not have a good reason for dismissal or does not follow the correct procedure, then the employee in question could be entitled to claim Unfair Dismissal, provided he/she has attained 2 years of employment service.
+If an employer does not have a good reason for dismissal or does not follow the correct procedure, then the employee in question could be entitled to claim Unfair Dismissal, provided they have attained 2 years of employment service.

 When conducting a dismissal there are 5 potentially fair reasons in law that an employer can use as its justification: